FilipKmn/filipkmn.github.io/oneliners.md

 Find a beeter song to sing along

 Humility — the abilty to be of help to the humanity /even if...

+I've never been too quick
+Always taking the things as they come
+Hard to deliver
+And I respond how I feel fit to the world
+And harbor our love